-Ready to add the perfect finishing touch to your window treatments?
-Curtain tiebacks and holdbacks can effortlessly transform your windows and showcase the view outside.
+Are you ready to add the finishing touch to your windows?
+Curtain holdbacks and tiebacks can effortlessly transform your window treatments, accent your decor and help showcase the view outside.

-We’ve put together a comprehensive guide covering all your pressing questions about curtain tiebacks and holdbacks:
+We’ve put together a comprehensive guide covering all your pressing questions about curtain holdbacks and tiebacks:

 - Popular Curtain Tieback Styles

-Curtain tiebacks are accessories that gather and hold curtains open.
+Curtain holdbacks and tiebacks (also called curtain pull backs) are accessories that gather and hold curtains open.

 Whether you’re making a decorative statement with your curtains or using them to control light and privacy (or both!), there are many options to consider.

-Curtain tiebacks are available in flexible materials like fabric, rope or cord.
-Tiebacks wrap around a curtain, sometimes attaching to a hook on the wall.
+Curtain tiebacks wrap around a curtain, usually attaching to a hook on the wall.
 They can also gather a curtain in the middle of a window and hang freely.
+Tiebacks are made of flexible materials like fabric, rope or cord.

 - Measure your curtains.
 Measure the length of your curtains and divide by three.
 Curtains can vary in length, but standard lengths are 84, 95, 108 or 120 inches.
 Standard lengths for café curtains (commonly used in kitchens) are 24 or 36 inches.

-While these are standard measurements for curtain tiebacks, remember that beauty is in the eye of the beholder.
-If you don’t like the way your tieback looks, feel free to make it higher or lower!
+Pro Tip: While these are standard measurements for curtain hardware, remember that beauty is in the eye of the beholder.
+If you don’t like the way your holdback or tieback looks, feel free to make it higher or lower!

-- Wrap the tieback around each curtain.
-Pull it back to secure it (on the hook, if you have one), making sure the curtain covers it.
-Adjust the draping above the tieback to achieve a straight or more billowy look.
+- How to tie curtains: Wrap the tieback around each curtain.
+Pull the curtain back and secure the tieback to the hook on the wall, making sure the curtain covers it.
+Adjust the curtain above the tieback to achieve a straight or more drapey look.

 Popular Curtain Tieback Styles